altruios/namshubettulpa/public/namshubettulpa/chapters/the-start-of-bad-things.md

 }
 {
-~It was noon, and he was on a yacht in the caribbean sea~ ~Four servants surrounded him, two physical, none were conscious, not in the way he was~ ~He had just picked up the two physical servants from an island where they had been celebrating their honeymoon~ ~No prior servant experience required with the right namshub~ 'F::Catch and release.'
+~It was noon, and he was on a yacht in the caribbean sea~ ~He had just picked up the two servants from an island where they had been celebrating their honeymoon~ ~No prior servant experience required with the right namshub~ 'F::Catch and release.'
 ~He kept to that rule at least~
 'F::Do not hurt them, do not ruin their lives, return them where you found them.'
-~He would at least be considerate in that regard, considering he was overwriting them~ ~He tried at least to leave them as ‘better people'~ ~It was a warm summer day, and  nothing to look forward to but for the cool breeze and a margarita in his hand~ ~And his thoughts drifted ideally~
+~He would at least be considerate in that regard, considering he was overwriting them~ ~He tried at least to leave them as 'better people'~ ~It was a warm summer day, and  nothing to look forward to but for the cool breeze and a margarita in his hand~ ~And his thoughts drifted ideally~
 ~Webs of gossip in his mind were unfolding to gossamer tendrils of conspiracy~